libp2p/specs/pubsub/gossipsub/partial-messages.md

 to a peer that requested partial messages.
 The node SHOULD send a partial message instead.

-### Reacting to `IHAVE`

-If a node requests partial messages and is connected to partial message capable peers, it MAY prefer to delay reacting to a peer's `IHAVE` message in order to give the opportunity for a partial message request to finish and provide the missing message more efficiently.

 ## Implementation Recommendations

 The following section is not intended to be normative, it is only meant to